pboling/sanitize_email/README.md

 If you want to test all the way through Paubox's system, but have the email go to a safe testing account address, then this is the gem for you.

+## Compatibility

+⚙️ Compatible with all versions of Ruby >= 2.3.
+⚙️ Compatible with all Ruby web Frameworks (Hanami, Roda, Sinatra, Rails).
+⚙️ Compatible with all versions of Rails from 3.0 - 7.1+.
+⚙️ Compatible with scripted usage of Mail gem outside a web framework.
+⚙️ Compatible with [`sendgrid-actionmailer`](https://github.com/eddiezane/sendgrid-actionmailer)'s support for personalizations, and will override email addresses there according to the configuration.
+⚙️ If this gem is not compatible with your use case, and you'd like it to be, I'd like to hear about it!

 ## 🛞 DVCS

 This project does not trust any one version control system,